cloudwego/cloudwego.github.io/content/en/blog/news/1st_RPCKitex/index.md

 While Kitex may not have achieved complete functional alignment at this stage, it is capable of fulfilling the requirements of the majority of scenarios.
 Moreover, we are committed to ongoing efforts to further align and enhance its functionality in the future.

-## Community co-development and advancement of ecosystem and enterprise integration
+## Development with Community and Advancement of Ecosystem and Enterprise Integration

 ### Kitex's Community-Driven Ecosystem Expansion